Listen to an audio file of this tool.

 - Eight-year-olds’ interest and investment in friendships and peer approval elevates and becomes as important as the teacher’s approval.
 They are more skilled at cooperation and may form larger friendship groups.
 They are more resilient when they make mistakes.
 They have a greater social awareness of local and world issues so they may be concerned about the news or events outside of your community.
 Eight-year-olds are highly social and full of creative ideas.

 - Nine-year-olds can be highly competitive and critical of themselves and others.
-They may worry about who is in the “in” and “out” crowd and where they fit in friendship groups.
-They may tend toward excluding others in order feel included in a group, so it’s a good time to encourage inclusion and kindness toward a diverse range of others.
+They may worry about who is in the “in” and “out” crowds and where they fit in friendship groups.
+They may tend to exclude others in order to feel included in a group, so it’s a good time to encourage inclusion and kindness toward a diverse range of others.
 As they become more aware of their peers’ evaluation of them, they may become more concerned with their appearance and interests and change those or hide them to gain their peers’ approval.

 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your child up for success.
 Teaching also involves modeling and practicing the positive behaviors you want to see, promoting skills, and preventing problems.

 - Model introductions for your child.
 Find chances in the grocery store or at the bank during regular weekly activities in which your child accompanies you to model introductions to people.
-You may go to the same store each week but do you know the names of the employees that assist you?
+You may go to the same store each week but not know the names of the employees that assist you.
 Introduce yourself and your child.

 - You could say, “Hi.
 I come in here weekly and you’ve helped me many times.
 What is your name?
 It’s nice to meet you.
 This is my daughter, Amanda.
 She is a big help on shopping trips.”